-The Primary Contact (Principal Investigator – PI) is the lead researcher responsible for the project and all scientific reporting.
-The Secondary Contact (Institutional Representative) is the liaison to the foundation and coordinates all institutional applications.
-The Primary Signatory (Contract Signing Official) is authorized to execute the grant agreement if funding is awarded.
+The Principal Investigator (PI) is the lead researcher responsible for the project and all scientific reporting.
+The Administrative Contact (may include individuals from Development, Foundation Relations, Sponsored Programs, Grants Administration) is the liaison to the foundation and coordinates all institutional applications, including the nominations process.
+The Signing Official is authorized to execute the grant agreement if funding is awarded.

 We cannot provide contact information for the Mathers Board or the Scientific Advisory Board.
 For all grant-related items, please email grants@mathersfoundation.org.